This post may contain affiliate links. Please read our disclosure policy.

 Can I make this recipe with pork chops?

-- If you want to substitute the cream for something else (milk or half-and-half), there’s a chance the sauce will curdle (we cook it at a fairly high heat), and the sauce will not thicken as well, so I always like to put a little disclaimer so readers know.
+- If you want to substitute the cream for something else (milk or half-and-half), there’s a chance the sauce will curdle because we’re cooking it at a fairly high heat, and the sauce will not thicken as well.
+I always like to put a little disclaimer so readers know.

 Easy Creamy Pork Marsala